lorainelab/appstore/README.md

 2. Download “pip3” for Python3 to facilitate easy installation of Python packages using the command `sudo apt-get install python3-pip`
 3. Install Django Version 1.8 using command: `pip3 install django==1.8` (installed at location: /home/<ubuntu>/.local/lib/python3.6/site-packages/django)
 4. Install apache using `sudo apt-get install apache2`
-5. First, fork from this repo, and then clone the repo from your own bitbucket using `git clone git@bitbucket.org:<username>/appstore.git igb-appstore` into a directory named 'igb-appstore'
+5. First, fork from this repo, and then clone the repo from your own bitbucket using `git clone git@bitbucket.org:<username>/appstore.git`

 	First, we need to enable ssh into your bitbucket.
 Follow the instructions in the following link to create a public and private ssh keys and add it to the bitbucket account. https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html#SetupanSSHkey-ssh2
 	Then clone the repository.
-6. move the cloned directory to /var/www using `sudo mv igb-appstore /var/www`
+6. move the cloned directory to /var/www using `sudo mv CyAppStore /var/www`
-7. cd into igb-appstore and add logs directory: `mkdir logs`
+7. cd into CyAppStore and add logs directory: `mkdir logs`
 8. `sudo chgrp -R www-data *` and `sudo chgrp -R www-data .git*`
 9. Install social-auth-app-django using `sudo pip3 install social-auth-app-django`
 10. Install zlib1g-dev: `sudo apt-get install zlib1g-dev`